 Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
-Key management includes executive and non-executive members of the Company's Board of Directors, corporate officers and a vice president.
-For the year ended December 31, 2016, officers and a vice president of the Company were paid compensation of \$259,000, included in salaries and in exploration expenses (2015 - \$264,000).
-During the year ended December 31, 2016, non-executive members of the Company's Board of Directors received no cash compensation.
-During the year ended December 31, 2016, a total of 450,000 (2015 - Nil) stock options were granted to key management with a total fair value of \$21,000 (2015 - \$Nil).
+Key management includes executive and non-executive members of the Company's Board of Directors, the CEO, CFO, and a vice president.
+During the year ended December 31, 2017, the CEO and a vice president of the Company were paid compensation of \$205,000 (2016 - \$259,000) which is included in salaries, marketing and exploration expenses; non-executive members of the Company's Board of Directors received no cash compensation or stock options.
+During the year ended December 31, 2017, a total of nil (2016 - 450,000) stock options were granted to key management with a total fair value of \$nil (2016 - \$21,000).